m15a/flakelight-treefmt/README.md

 # flakelight-treefmt

-This module extends your [flakelight] project to replace the standard flakelight formatter with one powered by [treefmt-nix].
+This module extends your [flakelight] project to replace the builtin formatter with one powered by [treefmt-nix].

 ## Usage